 What did you have for lunch?
-Perhaps an apple, a nice salad with veggies and raw eggs, a little lead and a little hydrous magnesium silicate?
-You say what?
-If you have on makeup or any other conventional skincare products, we would say it is like you ate the dangerous chemicals that they contain.
-In fact, anything you put on your skin is as good as eaten!
+Perhaps an apple, a nice salad with veggies and raw eggs, a little lead, and a little hydrous magnesium silicate?
+Wait…what?
+If you have on makeup or any other conventional skincare products, you essentially eat the dangerous chemicals that they contain.
+In fact, anything you put on your skin is as good as ingested!

 According to a survey conducted by the Environmental Working Group, 25% of women use more than 15 products each day that contain over 126 different ingredients, with as many as one in five being carcinogenic.

 An old understanding of the skin was that it was an impenetrable barrier, a shield of sorts that would not allow anything to enter or exit the body.
 However, now we know that while the skin does provide protection, it is not impenetrable.
-If you stay soaking in the tub long enough the skin starts to wrinkle.
+If you stay soaking in the tub long enough, your skin starts to wrinkle.

 Samuel Epstein MD, author of Toxic Beauty, states that the skin readily takes in many things with which it comes in contact.
-There are a number of factors that come into play when considering what the skin will absorb, including skin health, hair, temperature and hydration ability.
+There are several factors that come into play when considering what the skin will absorb, including skin health, hair, temperature, and hydration ability.

 The Extension Toxicology Network (EXTOXNET) states that “chemicals can be absorbed through the skin and into the bloodstream, causing toxic effects.”
 Similar information is found in the Chemical Hazards Handbook produced by the London Hazards Center Trust: “although the skin acts as a protective barrier against many microorganisms and chemicals, some chemicals can penetrate the skin and enter the bloodstream.”

-As of today, our government does not require health studies or any pre-market testing of the chemicals in personal care products, even though we are ‘eating’ them on a daily basis.
-According to the Office of Cosmetics and Colors at the FDA, a cosmetic manufacturer can use almost any raw material in the making of a product without approval.
+Our government does not require health studies or any pre-market testing of the chemicals in personal care products, even though we are ‘eating’ them on a daily basis.
+According to the Office of Cosmetics and Colors at the FDA, a cosmetic manufacturer can use almost any raw material to make a product without approval.

 Here are just a few things that you may be ‘eating’ when you use conventional cosmetics:

-Synthetic Colors: Derived from coal tar, which when injected into lab rats causes cancer.
-This is typically listed on products as D&C or FD&C.
+Synthetic Colors: Derived from coal tar, which when injected into lab rats, this substance causes cancer.
+It is typically listed on products as D&C or FD&C.

 Heavy Metals: Of course, lead has been found in over 500 brands and shades of lipsticks, and although the FDA says that trace amounts are not dangerous, numerous studies show that lead builds up in the system and is indeed highly dangerous.
 Metals are also used for color, and many lip glosses contain aluminum compounds.

 Petrolatum: This is what we know as petroleum and is used in many popular moisturizers.
-It forms a layer on the skin, blocks evaporation and prevents toxins exiting from the pores of our skin.
+It forms a layer on the skin, blocks evaporation, and prevents toxins from exiting from the pores of our skin.